kqsavell/cs3013project4/README.txt

 Alternatively, multiple instruction lines can be piped in using a text file.
 Ex: "./p4 < test.txt"

 Testing:
-Testing was done with the "test.txt" file.
-We piped this file into p4 to run multiple instructions back-to-back.
-We mainly tested the program against the example instructions that were shown in the
+Testing was done with "test1.txt", "test2,txt" and "test3.txt".
+We piped these files into p4 to run multiple instructions back-to-back.
+We mainly tested the program against the example instructions that were shown in the rubric, as tested by "test1.txt". "test2.txt" tests edge cases where errors should occur. "test3.txt" tests the case where 4 processes are active at once.
+The output of these tests can be found in the files "test1_output.txt", "test2_output.txt" and "test3_output.txt".